justinian/jsix/README.md

 User-space tasks are able to create threads as well as other processes.

-Several kernel-only tasks exist, though I'm trying to reduce that.
-Eventually only the timekeeping task should be a separate kernel-only thread.

 #### API

-_In progress._ User-space tasks are able to make syscalls to the kernel via fast SYSCALL/SYSRET instructions.
+_Syscalls: Sufficient._ User-space tasks are able to make syscalls to the kernel via fast SYSCALL/SYSRET instructions.
 Syscalls made via `libj6` look to both the callee and the caller like standard SysV ABI function calls.
 The implementations are wrapped in generated wrapper functions which validate the request, check capabilities, and find the appropriate kernel objects or handles before calling the implementation functions.

-Current work in this area:

-- The protocol for processes and their children for both initialization and sharing resources.
-The kernel is ignorant of this, except for providing IPC capabilities.
+_IPC: Working, needs optimization._ The current IPC primitives are:

+- _Mailboxes_: endpoints for asynchronously-delivered small messages.
+Currently these messages are double-copied - once from the caller into a kernel buffer, and once from the kernel to the receiver.
+This works and is not a major cause of slowdown, but will need to be optimized in the future.
+- _Channels_: endpoints for asynchronous uni-directional streams of bytes.
+  Currently these also suffer from a double-copy problem, and should probably be replaced eventually by userspace shared memory communication.
+- _Events_: objects that can be signalled to send asynchronous notifications to waiting threads.

 #### Hardware Support

-  * Framebuffer driver: _In progress._ Currently on machines with a video device accessible by UEFI, jsix starts a user-space framebuffer driver that only prints out kernel logs.
+- Framebuffer driver: _In progress._ Currently on machines with a video device accessible by UEFI, jsix starts a user-space framebuffer driver that only prints out kernel logs.
-  * Serial driver: _In progress._ The current UART driver does not expose the UART as an output resource yet, it merely gets the kernel logs and sends them over serial.
+- Serial driver: _In progress._ The current UART currently only exposes COM1
+  as an output channel, but no input or other serial ports are exposed.
-  * USB driver: _To do_
+- USB driver: _To do_
-  * AHCI (SATA) driver: _To do_
+- AHCI (SATA) driver: _To do_

 ## Building